 - You can also remove the gridlines by applying a background fill to the cells in the worksheet.
 If the gridlines are visible, and you apply a fill color in a specific area, you would notice that the gridlines disappear and the fill color takes over.
 Hence, if you apply the fill color to the entire worksheet, the gridlines wouldn’t be visible.
 (Note that you need to remove the fill color to make the gridlines visible).

-- If you want to remove the gridlines from all the worksheets at one go, select the worksheets by holding the Control Key and selecting the tabs.
+- If you want to remove the gridlines from all the worksheets at one go, select the worksheets by holding the Control Key and selecting the tabs (this would group sheets together).
 You would notice that the workbook is in the Group Mode (see the top of the workbook where the name is displayed).
 Now change the gridlines view setting and it will be applied to all the worksheets.
-Make sure to Ungroup the sheets (right click on the tab and select ungroup) else all the changes you do in the current sheet would also be reflected in all the worksheets.
+Make sure to Ungroup the sheets (right-click on the tab and select ungroup) else all the changes you do in the current sheet would also be reflected in all the worksheets.

 - By default, gridlines are not printed.